What Causes Canker Sores? Causes, Treatment, and Prevention

 Red Light Therapy Prevents Canker Sores

 Traditional treatment options for canker sores, such as cauterization and oral steroids, can be extremely painful and expensive.
 Traditional home remedies aren't guaranteed to speed up healing times or prevent future canker sore outbreaks.
 If you or your loved one suffer with canker sore outbreaks, find relief with the Luminance RED.
-FDA-cleared and free of side effects, the Luminance RED emits a soothing red light that heals and prevents canker sores.
+FDA registered and free of side effects, the Luminance RED emits a soothing red light that heals and prevents canker sores.
 Hold the device to the affected areas for 60 seconds, twice per day.
 Two minutes is all it takes to stop these pesky ulcers from impacting your quality of life.